lajohnston/smslib/docs/palette.md

 ### palette.loadRGB

-Loads an approximate RGB value into the current palette slot.
+Loads an approximate RGB value into the current palette index.
 Each component is rounded to the nearest of the following values: 0, 85, 170, 255.

 ```
 palette.setIndex 0